piccobit/semver/README.md

 if err != nil {
     // Handle version not being parsable.
 }
 // Check if the version meets the constraints.
-The a variable will be true. a := c.Check(v)
+The variable will be true. a := c.Check(v)
 ```